Agentic AI: Where We Are and Where We're Going

 What's different about OpenClaw is the architecture.
 It runs locally on your machine, communicates through whatever messaging apps you already use (WhatsApp, Slack, Telegram, iMessage), and can act proactively through a heartbeat scheduler — meaning it can wake itself up and do work without being prompted.
 It's the closest thing we have to a true autonomous agent, with a lot of limitations and very real security concerns.

-OpenClaw is not for the average user.
-And, like AutoGPT, it burns through credits.
-I spent full days getting it set up (securely), let it run in the background for two weeks, and watched it burn through ~$200 in credits doing effectively nothing.
 That's the part nobody puts in demo videos.
 Autonomous agents are expensive.
 Every screenshot, every reasoning step, every tool call burns tokens.
 A reasonably busy autonomous agent running full-time can rack up hundreds to thousands of dollars per month per user.
-Per-token costs are coming down fast, but agent behavior expands to fill whatever budget is available — cheaper agents get used more aggressively, not for the same workload at a lower price.
+Per-token costs are coming down fast, but agent behavior expands to fill whatever budget is available.
+A fully autonomous agent, doing truly useful work, will certainly cost more than your average employee on a monthly basis.

 *Cowork still has read/write access to files on your machine, so the risk profile isn't zero — it's just smaller.